 - Explore the archeological treasures of the ancient city of Petra

-- Experience stunning natural sights, from the desert of Wadi Rum to the Dead Sea
+- Experience unique natural sights, from Wadi Rum to the Dead Sea

 - Swim and lounge on the shores of the famously salty Dead Sea

 - Marvel at the holy Byzantine and Umayyad mosaics at Madaba

 |Day 3||Drive to Pella & Umm Qais; Return to Amman||Amman|

 |Day 4||Drive to Petra; Explore Karak & Shoubak||Petra|